Master of Music

 Effective in Fall 2012, all candidates for the master of music in the School of Music must complete the master of music program within a period of seven years from original matriculation as a master’s student.
 Once this time-to-degree limit has lapsed, the person may resume work towards a master’s degree only if newly admitted to a currently offered master’s degree program under criteria determined by that program.
 Under extenuating circumstances, students may appeal for extension of the time to degree limit.

 Carnegie Mellon courses are measured in units rather than credits or credit hours, with three units equaling a standard credit.
-More information here.
+The is no charge for extra units taken at Carnegie Mellon.

 All the skills needed to present classical and/or contemporary music to the public are absolutely essential for tomorrow’s musician.
 While the core of each student’s educational program is the private studio instruction in performance, composition, or conducting, every Carnegie Mellon student is expected to develop the communication skills necessary to engage tomorrow’s audiences in their artistic work.

 Therefore, all master’s degree students are required to present at least one outreach activity during their two years of study in the graduate program.
 This activity can be any musical presentation with an emphasis on education.
-Each student makes all the arrangements necessary to present his/her program out in the community, emphasizing audience interaction, helping them to understand and appreciate the music being shared.
+Students make all the arrangements necessary to present their program out in the community, emphasizing audience interaction, helping them to understand and appreciate the music being shared.